Curtis-18/must_guild_takehome/README.md

-# Must Guild Project
+# MUST Students Guild Web Application

 ## Description
 **Must Guild** is a Django-based web application for MUST guild  designed to facilitate community engagement and collaboration within the guild.
 The platform provides features such as user authentication, event management, reviews, and member contributions.
 It aims to enhance communication and participation among members of the guild.

 ## Features
+- Modern, responsive UI with consistent styling across all pages
-- User authentication (Sign up, Login, Logout)
+- User authentication (sign up, login, logout)
-- Event management (View and participate in events)
-- Campaigns and activities
+- Events, campaigns, and activities management
-- Member reviews and feedback
-- Guild leadership and structure representation
+- Reviews: users can leave reviews, like reviews, and see review counts
+- **Volunteer System:**
+  - Users can submit volunteer requests from the Get Involved page
+  - Users see the status of their requests (pending, approved, rejected)
+  - Admin can approve or reject volunteer requests in the Django admin panel
+- **Notifications** (coming soon):
+  - Users will receive notifications for volunteer request status and other important actions
+- **Advanced Search & Filter** (coming soon):
+  - Search and filter events, campaigns, members, and reviews with advanced options
+- **Q&A Section** (coming soon):
+  - Users can post questions and answers, upvote, and mark as solved
+- Dashboard with analytics for logged-in users
+- Newsletter and social media links in the footer

 ## Project Structure
 - **guild**: Contains the core app for managing events, campaigns, reviews, and guild members.